Canada takes U.S. to WTO, U.S. says case helps China

 Under WTO rules, the United States has 60 days to try to settle the complaint, or Canada, which sends 75 percent of its goods exports to the United States, could ask the WTO to adjudicate.

-Lighthizer said Canada’s demands undermined confidence in its commitment to mutually beneficial trade, and would only damage its own interests if they were realized.
+Lighthizer said Canada’s demands undermined confidence in its commitment to mutually beneficial trade, and would only damage its own interests if they were realised.

-The tariffs at the center of the complaint are allowed under WTO rules but they are subject to strict conditions.
+The tariffs at the centre of the complaint are allowed under WTO rules but they are subject to strict conditions.

 The United States has been under fire for years about the way it calculates unfair pricing, or dumping.
 It has already lost a string of WTO disputes after its calculation methodology was ruled to be out of line with the WTO rule book.